edxu96/RexNet/docs/PhD/README.md

 ## 1. What is RexNet

-Small-scale producers/consumers (__prosumer__) [parag2016electricity](#reference) prefer selling/purchasing on a tariff to fluctuating prices in the wholesale market, so their participation is mediated by retailers, who take risks and profit from premiums.
+Small-scale producers/consumers (__prosumer__) [parag2016electricity](#reference) prefer entering into contracts to isolate themselves from the vagaries of the wholesale market, so their participation is mediated by retailers, who take the risk and profit from premiums.
 This strategy is widely applied in industries with durable goods, while is impractical for fresh foods and electricity because of their continuous generation/consumption, reliance on __delivery networks__, and perishability.
-These features further prevent the application of unorganized markets and most of organized markets.
+Thus retailers must face price spikes from time to time because they are obliged to satisfy the needs of his customers.
+In addition, these features further prevent the application of unorganized markets and most of organized markets.
 Disposal of food inventory and backup electricity generations increase average costs.
 Instead, the mechanism to coordinate prosumers should satisfy the following conditions:

-* Adaptive to external factors, like time varying peak load because of more penetration of renewable generations.
+* Adaptive to external factors temporally and spatially.
+For example, time varying peak loads because of more penetration of renewable generations exclude the application of traditional load shifting or shedding. [connell2014benefits](#reference)
+* Information.
+The market should be as transparent as possible, while private information is tightly protected.
+So centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and the information protection. [kirschen2018fundamentals](#reference) It is prosumers who anticipate their future states, formulate trading strategies and act accordingly.
-* Cheap. promotion of power systems in underdeveloped area
+* Low-cost.
+None of large-scale storages, hydropower, nuclear power can be relied on for the promotion of power systems in underdeveloped area. []
 * Prosumers have time to react to price signals.
-The real-time incentives from spot markets are hard to catch, because not only the current signals can hardly reveal any information about future, but also prosumers need time to adapt their activities to fit traded quantities.
+The real-time incentives from spot markets are hard to catch, because not only the current signals can hardly reveal any information about future, but also prosumers need time to adapt their activities to fit traded quantities. [varian2017intermediate](#reference)
-* It is prosumers who anticipate their future states, formulate trading strategies and act accordingly.
-There is no way for small-scale prosumers to quantify their utility function and report to the market organizer.
-Besides, the flexibility provided by command-and-control dispatch is insignificant because markets organizers can never have enough information.
-* Transactions are instantaneous, because the arrival times are random and they do not want to wait for confirmations.
-Also, they are allowed to make changes.
-On the other hand, they are allowed to trade for a long time periods covering many trading units to save the trouble from making decisions regarding few units but in high frequency.
+* Transactions can be instantaneous, because some prosumers arrive randomly and may demand liquidity.
+Also, some would like to trade for long time periods covering many trading units to save the trouble from making decisions regarding few units but in high frequency. [foucault2013market](#reference)
-* The market should be as transparent as possible, while private information is tightly protected.
-So centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and the information protection. [kirschen2018fundamentals](#reference)
 * The market is thick enough but not congested, so prosumers do not have to search or bargain.
-In other words, the market is liquid enough for prosumers to lower trans- action costs.
+In other words, the market is liquid enough for prosumers to lower transaction costs.
 * The number of statistics for decision making is as low as possible but different services can be distinguished based on those statistics.
-* The imbalance within trading units can be maintained, so that the system safety is not a concern.
+* The imbalance within trading units can be maintained without centralized system operators [kirschen2018fundamentals](#reference), because it may be hard to establish trustworthy regulatory authorities and operators responsible for the system safety.

 In this project, at least one market satisfying previous requirements is designed.
 Some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially. [varian2014intermediate](#reference) For now, there is one candidate, whose mechanism is __continuous double auction__ with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
 It allows immediate transactions and standby orders at the same time.
 More specific settings vary according to different features in different industries.
 Because of the constraints in delivery networks, the transactions are not allowed to happen in the spot market, so it is a __forward market__ in essence.
 There is gate closure at the beginning of any time units.
 The behavior of trading can be referred to as reservation, therefore the market is named __reservation exchange (Rex)__.
 With delivery networks having huge impact, the whole system is named __RexNet__.
 For power industries, RexNet can be used to replace the market families for power systems including the day-ahead market, the intra-day market, the balancing market, the capacity market and other ancillary markets, so prosumers can focus on just one market.

+In this project, all kinds of delivery networks can be divided into two levels: distribution networks (whose constraints can be ignored) and transmission networks.
+So the market is spatially fragmented by transmission networks when relevant edges are congested.
+Spatial arbitragers can be introduced to represent the participants of transmission networks.
+Moreover, the market can be established hierarchically.

 For example, to liberalize the electricity generation market, the periodic double auction has been used in day-ahead market to find the equilibrium, and other facilitating markets are needed.
 However, small-scale prosumers, which refer to the participants who can be either supply or consume in low power rate, cannot participate directly due to three requirements.
 First of all, it is hard to anticipate and express the demand and supply curves for future units.
 Even if they manage to provide, the periodic clearings require them to present in the market at the same time.
 Also, transactions are not instantaneous.
 Additionally, the complexity from the existence of market families is another challenge for home-own generation business.
 The flexibility in demand side can be the solution to many problems.
 Many kinds of demand response programs have been designed to invite small-scale prosumers to participate, but the resulted flexibility is not enough.